 You know you have to have a chocolate sooner or later in the town the invented the truffle.
 Invented by M. Dufour in 1895, the truffle came to be when he mixed some cream, vanilla and chocolate together.
 Who knew something so simple would take the world by storm?

-Make sure you hit Cedric Pernot, not only to try his to-die-for chocolates and ice cream, but also to visit the store itself.
+Make sure you hit Cedric Pernot, not only to try his to-die-for chocolate truffles and ice cream, but also to visit the store itself.
 It’s in the oldest shop in town “Au Fidèle Berger” and has been a patisserie since it opened in 1832!

 Where to Shop in Chambéry